-From the Tibetan Plateau to the Indonesian archipelago, I spend months in the field travelling throughout Asia documenting the most pressing conflicts between nature and humanity.
+From the Tibetan Plateau to the Indonesian archipelago, I often spend months in the field travelling across the continent documenting its most important environmental, social and cultural issues.

 My work often appears with some of the world’s leading news outlets including National Geographic News, the BBC, the Wall Street Journal and the Guardian.